csebooks/java-programming/content.en/grammer/record.md

 ---

 Records keep your code **clean, short, and safe** — especially in modern Java where immutability and readability are valued.

-Ready for the next topic?
-We can wrap up grammar or jump into the next major chapter.